-ENGLISH PROFICIENCY EXAM REQUIRED TOEFL (iBT) IELTS DET MINIMUM SCORE REQUIRED 76 6.0 110 RECOMMENDED SCORE 92 or higher 7.0 125 or higher admit.uw.edu/apply/transfer/how-to-apply/english-proficiency
+ENGLISH PROFICIENCY EXAM REQUIRED TOEFL (iBT) IELTS DET

+MINIMUM SCORE REQUIRED 76 6.0 110

+AVERAGE SCORE 96 or higher 7.0 125 or higher

 International students must submit an official test score that meets the UW's minimum English proficiency requirement.
-Applicants who earn the recommended score (see table) will be exempt from the UW's Academic English Program (AEP).
 The exam must be taken on or before February 15 of the year you apply, and scores must be sent directly from the testing agency to the UW.